 I am over the age of 26.
-Do I still need to obtain a Tuberculosis screening test?
+Do I still need to complete the Tuberculosis Screening Questionnaire?

-All students regardless of age are screened for Tuberculosis risk by a set of risk assessment questions on the back of our Immunization and Tuberculosis Screening Certificate.
-You must complete this section and submit this form regardless of your age.
-Depending on the responses to those questions, some students will also need an actual Tuberculosis skin test.
+All students regardless of age are screened for Tuberculosis risk by a set of risk assessment questions on the back of our Immunization and Tuberculosis Screening Questionnaire.
+You must complete this electronic form within the portal regardless of your age.
+Depending on the responses to those questions, some students will also need an actual test for Tuberculosis infection.
 The screening questions are consistent with the guidelines from the Center for Disease Control and the American College Health Association.

-I don’t have time to complete the entire series of Hepatitis B shots before school starts.
+I don’t have time to complete the entire series of required shots before school starts.
 What should I do?